-- Middle States Association of Colleges and Schools, - New England Association of Schools and Colleges - North Central Association of Colleges and Schools/Council on Accreditation and School Improvement - Northwest Accreditation Commission - Western Association of Schools and Colleges - Southern Association of Colleges and Schools/Council on Accreditation and School Improvement - Georgia Accrediting Commission - Georgia Association of Christian Schools - Alabama Independent School Association - Association of Christian Schools International - Georgia Private School Accreditation Council - Accrediting Commission for Independent Study (note: ACIS merged with the Georgia Accrediting Commission in 2005) - Southern Association of Independent Schools - Florida Association of Christian Colleges and Schools - Florida Coalition of Christian Private Schools Accreditation - Florida Council of Independent Schools - Florida Council of Private Schools - National Council for Private School Accreditation (NCPSA) - North American Christian School Accrediting Agency (NACSAA) - South Carolina Independent School Association - Tennessee Association of Christian Schools - Texas Private School Accreditation Commission - Distance Education Training Council, or from a public school regulated by a school system and state department of education. - 3.
-Submit an official copy of all postsecondary transcripts to the Admissions Office.
-(Transcript request forms are available in the Admissions Office.).
-A transcript is
+- Middle States Association of Colleges and Schools - New England Association of Schools and Colleges - North Central Association of Colleges and Schools/Council on Accreditation and School Improvement - · Northwest Accreditation Commission - · Western Association of Schools and Colleges - Southern Association of Colleges and Schools/Council on Accreditation and School Improvement - · Georgia Accrediting Commission - Georgia Association of Christian Schools - Alabama Independent School Association - · Association of Christian Schools International - Georgia Private School Accreditation Council - Accrediting Commission for Independent Study (note: ACIS merged with the Georgia Accrediting Commission in 2005)

-- considered official only when it bears the seal of the granting institution and is either mailed directly to Southeastern Technical College, hand delivered in a sealed official envelope, or sent E-Script by participating colleges.; - 4.
+- Southern Association of Independent Schools - Florida Association of Christian Colleges and Schools - Florida Coalition of Christian Private Schools Accreditation - Florida Council of Independent Schools - Florida Council of Private Schools - National Council for Private School Accreditation (NCPSA) - North American Christian School Accrediting Agency (NACSAA) - South Carolina Independent School Association - Tennessee Association of Christian Schools - Texas Private School Accreditation Commission - Distance Education Training Council, or from a public school regulated by a school system and state department of education. - 3.
+Submit an official copy of all post-secondary transcripts to the Admissions Office.
+(Transcript request forms are available online or in the Admissions Office.)
+A transcript is considered official only when it bears the seal of the granting institution and is either mailed directly to Southeastern Technical College, hand delivered in a sealed official envelope, or sent E-Script by participating colleges. - 4.
 Take the Next Generation Accuplacer (online or paper and pencil) placement test.
 Official transcripts from a regionally accredited postsecondary institution documenting successful completion (a grade of "C" or better) in equivalent, program-level English and Math courses may be submitted in lieu of taking the placement test.
 Reasonable accommodations are made during testing for those who need them.
-(Please notify the Special Needs Specialist to schedule a test date.); - 5.
+(Please notify the Special Needs Specialist to schedule a test date.) - 5.
 Applicants are processed and the names of applicants are placed on a list of programs on a first-come, first-served priority, except in competitive admission programs.
 Because of the increasing demand for technical training, the chances of being accepted in the desired program are better if a student applies early.
 Students are notified by text messaging and mail of their acceptance into a program.

-NOTE: Commercial Truck Driving is the only program that does not require a high school diploma or high school equivalent.
+NOTE: The Automotive Electrical/Electronic Systems Technician, Commercial Truck Driving, Diesel Electrical/Electronic System Technician, and Shampoo Technician programs are the only programs that do not require a high school diploma or high school equivalent.
 Placement tests are not required for special admit (non-diploma/non-credit) students unless recommended by the Admissions Office.
 This recommendation will be based on educational data listed on the Application for Admission.
 Contact the Admission Office for details.